ChaoticTrials/SkyblockBuilder/README.md

 ## How to use
 ### Setting world type on singleplayer
-You can simply set `World Type` to `Skyblock` when creating a new world on a click on `More World Options...`
+You can simply set `World Type` to `Skyblock` when creating a new world on a click on `More World Options...`.
+If there are multiple templates in `config/skyblockbuilder/templates/`, you can select your favorite by pressing the `Customize` button.

 ### Setting world type on server
 You can simply set `level-type` in `server.properties` to `skyblockbuilder:custom_skyblock`.